denten-books/plain-text/3-format.md

 (application) level, outermost to the network [@piatkowski_iso-ansi_1980, 114-15].](images/osi.png)

-In his book on protocols, Alexander Galloway discusses the Open Systems Interconnection model in reference to what he calls the distributed and decentralized networks of control [@galloway_protocol_2006, 28-54].
-The system described by the OSI standard is distributed to be sure, although to what extent it is decentralized is a matter of some debate.
+In his book on protocols, Alexander Galloway discussed the Open Systems Interconnection model in reference to what he calls the distributed and decentralized networks of control [@galloway_protocol_2006, 28-54].
+The system described the OSI standard describes is distributed to be sure, although to what extent it is decentralized is a matter of some debate.
 Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole (in the way, for example, that your machine can at one moment connect to one wireless access point, and at another moment to another, with minimal loss of connectivity).
 Yet, OSI protocols and the document object model hierarchies are also densely consolidated.
 They are, for example, legislated by specific international governing bodies like the World Wide Web Consortium, with a